jayli3n/text-truncate-scroll/README.md

 * Simple and light-weight (~5 kb)
 * Install with NPM or CDN

-It's fine to call `activateTextTruncateScroll()` multiple times because it will not apply text truncate to elements that has already been applied.
+It's fine to call `activateTextTruncateScroll()` multiple times because it will not re-apply text truncate to elements that has already been applied.

 **🔗 DEMO:** https://jayli3n.github.io/text-truncate-scroll/